 The vaccination programme, for which care service users and staff were given high priority, is proving highly effective in protecting people against severe illness, hospitalisation, and death from Covid-19.
 Vaccination also offers some, though not complete protection, against infection, but even limited protection should help to reduce the spread of the virus.

 It is in the interests of everyone connected to the receiving and delivery of care to be fully vaccinated as soon as possible.
 In the development and implementation of policies the scale of the vaccination rollout should be considered as key risk reduction factor, though there will be no such thing as zero risk in any situation.

 Care service employers should remember that they have a duty of care towards their staff, service users and visitors, and should take reasonable steps to protect their health and safety, preventing them from exposure to unnecessary risk.

 What should you do as a care service manager?

 Update visiting policies in compliance with the latest Government guidance applicable from 19 July.
 See the template Coronavirus (Covid-19) Care Home Visiting Policy.

 Carry out a risk assessment to ensure the home has all the necessary measures in place to ensure service users are safe when receiving visitors.
 See the Coronavirus “Safe to Visit” Dynamic Risk Assessment Checklist for Care Homes.

-Have a separate policy in place for Out of Care Home visits which are allowed from 12 April.
+Have a separate policy in place for Out of Care Home visits following government guidance applicable from 19 July 2021.